 Another important component that factors into classification is insurance and benefits.
 Independent contractors are responsible for providing their own benefits and insurance coverage.
 Businesses do not have to withhold taxes or provide traditional benefits such as health insurance, stock options, or retirement plans for contractors they engage.
 It is therefore a good practice to make sure independent contractors fulfill basic insurance requirements to protect against any legal issues down the road.

-3. Educate Employees
+3. Communicate with Internal Employees

 Creating a lasting and successful independent contractor engagement program hinges on securing company-wide support and adoption.
 Initially, focus on obtaining leadership support and sponsorship—a senior business leader who can influence managers who will be sourcing and using independent talent is typically more effective than relying on word of mouth or proof-of-concept in small groups.